 Third-party Standards: Promotes credible third party standards for safer products

-In 2012 at least, the food bar container in many of WFM’s stores was “Cradle-to-Cradle Silver certified.”
-Additionally, WFM staff noted that the company helped found EPA’s Green Chill Partnership to reduce refrigerant gas emissions.
-Several WFM stores have been certified to Green Chill’s Silver Level and the company received a 2016 Green Chill Achievement Award.
+The food bar container in many of Whole Foods Market’s stores has been “Cradle-to-Cradle Silver certified” according to the company’s 2012 Green Mission Report.
+Additionally, Whole Foods Market staff noted last year that the company helped found EPA’s Green Chill Partnership to reduce refrigerant gas emissions.
+Several Whole Foods Market stores have been certified to Green Chill’s Silver Level and the company received a 2016 Green Chill Achievement Award.

-WFM employees told us that historically, the company created its own product and ingredient standards and accountability practices if third-party standards did not exist or were not adequate.
+Whole Foods Market employees told us in 2017 that historically, the company created its own product and ingredient standards and accountability practices if third-party standards did not exist or were not adequate.

-WFM partnered with Green Seal “in the development, launch and execution of Whole Foods Market’s Eco-Scale™ Rating System for household cleaners.”
-They were the 3rd party verifier, at least in 2013.
+Whole Foods Market partnered with Green Seal “in the development, launch and execution of Whole Foods Market’s Eco-Scale™ Rating System for household cleaners.”
+Green Seal has been the company’s third-party verifier.
+In 2017, Whole Foods Market staff stated that they work to ensure certification either to Eco-Scale at the orange level or to Green Seal’s standards.

 0 out of 5 points